-The F-1 visa is intended for non-immigrants wishing to pursue academic studies and/or language training programs for a period of time in the United States.
+The F-1 visa category is intended for non-immigrants wishing to pursue academic studies and/or language training programs for a period of time in the United States.
 The F-1 visa program is managed by a shared database called SEVIS.

-US Immigration law requires all F-1 students and F-2 dependents to notify CIE of their US address within thirty days after initial arrival in the US and within ten days after any move to a different US address.
+US Immigration law requires all F-1 students and F-2 dependents to notify CGE of their US address within thirty days after initial arrival in the US and within ten days after any move to a different US address.

 Frequently Asked Questions: Address Changes